-Bratislava’s Old Town is small enough to explore on foot and charming enough to justify frequent coffee breaks.
-This guide focuses on specialty-style cafés for a great cup—plus a simple “coffee walk” that fits perfectly between sightseeing and sunset.
+Bratislava’s Old Town is small enough to explore on foot and charming enough to justify frequent coffee breaks — and, happily, the coffee is worth stopping for.
+The city has a genuine independent specialty scene with its own roasters and almost none of the international chains, so a café here is a small local experience rather than a generic refuel.
+This guide focuses on the specialty-style spots for a great cup, plus a simple “coffee walk” that fits perfectly between sightseeing and sunset.

 What to Order for the Best Cup